Skip to main content

 Step 2: Configure your MCP client

-After copying your token, connect your AI agent using the Navattic MCP server URL:
+Connect your AI agent using the Navattic MCP server URL:

 https://app.navattic.com/api/mcp